Ludwiggle/JWLX/README.md

 # JWLS_2

-Minimalistic Wolfram Language Kernel for Jupyter Notebooks
+Jupyter notebooks for Wolfram Language on Linux.

 ### Features